izgzhen/benchmark-sort/README.md

 We all thought that as working programmers, we understand `sort`, but we *might not*.
 This is why I am motivated to investigate this.

+Note that I didn't care a lot about theoretical worse case for pseudo-code, since (1) modern hardware plus complicated hybrid algorithm engineering can produce very different thing than what you imagine (2) in production, the data distribution is not always the worst case, sometimes much better.

 ## Results

 |       | std::sort                                           | Arrays.sort                                                  | sorted                                            |